abdullahhosenakash/shoes-analyser/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+# Shoes Analyzer

+This is a review project of shoes which will analyze all the reviews of different customer [Shoes Analyzer](https://shoes-analyzer-kabir.netlify.app).

+## What has we done:

 ### `npm start`